How Much is PAT Testing?

 someone repairing electrics

-For a normal-sized home, whether a house or an apartment, you can expect the price to be around £100-200.
+For a medium-sized home, you can expect the price of a certificate to be around £150 to £250.

-There are some providers who may charge you a little bit less than £1 per item.
+There are some providers who may charge you a little bit less than £1 per item, especially if you have lots of appliances for testing at the same time.
 Most testers will set a minimum fee so that the journey is worth their while.

-If you only require several appliances be tested, you will likely incur a standard fee on top of the price of the appliances tested.
+If you only need a few appliances to be tested, you will likely incur a standard fee on top of the price of the appliances tested.

 Electrical Safety Certificate & PAT Testing Costs